Multi-manifold Attention for Vision Transformers: Related work

 \subsection{Vision Transformers}

-Dosovitskiy \etal, in~\cite{Author3}, were the first to propose ViT as a pure Transformer backbone for image classification.
+Dosovitskiy \emph{et al.}, in \cite{Author3}, were the first to propose ViT as a pure Transformer backbone for image classification.
 In their work, the input image is segmented into a series of non-overlapping image patches that are then projected into a linear embedding sequence.
 This sequence is concatenated with a learnable positional encoding that holds information on the spatial location of patches in the image before being fed to the Transformer for classification.

-Since then, ViTs have been heavily modified to achieve improved performance on computer vision tasks~\cite{Author16}.
+Since then, ViTs have been heavily modified to achieve improved performance on computer vision tasks \cite{Author16}.
 Several ViTs combine CNNs with Transformers to effectively leverage the convolutional biases in images and enhance accuracy.
-Based on empirical observations that CNNs are better teachers than Transformers, Touvron \etal employed a teacher-student strategy to transfer the inductive bias of the CNN teacher to the Transformer student through knowledge distillation~\cite{Author4}.
-In~\cite{Author5}, a parallel convolution branch was attached to the Transformer branch to impose convolutional inductive biases via a Gated Positional Self-Attention that approximates the locality of convolutional layers.
-Yuan \etal proposed the Convolution-enhanced Image Transformer that uses a convolutional module to extract patch embeddings from low-level features and a layer-wise attention to model long-range dependencies~\cite{Author6}.
+Based on empirical observations that CNNs are better teachers than Transformers, Touvron \emph{et al.} employed a teacher-student strategy to transfer the inductive bias of the CNN teacher to the Transformer student through knowledge distillation \cite{Author4}.
+The authors in \cite{Author5} proposed ConViT, in which a parallel convolution branch was attached to the Transformer branch to impose convolutional inductive biases via a Gated Positional Self-Attention that approximates the locality of convolutional layers.
+Yuan \emph{et al.} proposed the Convolution-enhanced Image Transformer that uses a convolutional module to extract patch embeddings from low-level features and a layer-wise attention to model long-range dependencies \cite{Author6}.